VojtaMaur/vojtamaur-web/README.md

 - articles are written in MDX
 - images, PDFs, demos, and other assets live in `public/`
 - the final website is generated as static HTML
-- the same source can produce both a normal web build and a portable file-based build
+- the same source can produce a normal web build, a portable file-based build, an Arweave-compatible build, and a separate Gemini capsule
 - the English version is generated from the Czech source during the build workflow
+- finished builds include machine-readable integrity metadata, and selected builds can be signed with OpenPGP
 - important outputs can be mirrored across repositories, archive services, and static snapshots

 The goal is not only to run a website now, but to keep the content reconstructable later, including in degraded or migrated environments.